 Catholic Education is called to meet the challenges of learning in a digital age.
 As expressed in the words of Pope Francis, “The revolution taking place in communications media and in information technologies represents a great and thrilling challenge; may we respond to that challenge with fresh energy and imagination as we seek to share with others the beauty of God".
 (Pope Francis: 2014).

 Learning and living are not two separate endeavours that students engage with in isolation.
 Technologies and their uses are pervasive across all areas of our society and modern living.

-Students at St Francis College participate in a 1:1 Learning Technology Program in Years 7, 10 & 11.
-Each student will be issued with a school-owned device for their educational use whilst enrolled at the college.
+Students at St Francis College participate in a 1:1 Learning Technology Program from Years 4-12.
+Each student is issued a school-owned device for their educational use whilst enrolled at the College.

 Students understand that the primary purpose of the 1:1 Learning Technology Program is to support their learning.
-Students use technology in their learning to investigate, collaborate and communicate in a safe and responsible way that reflects good digital citizenship.
+Students use technology in their learning to investigate, collaborate and communicate safely and responsibly, reflecting good digital citizenship.

 Parents/Caregivers are the first educators of their children and have a vital role to play in their child's learning.
 Working in partnership with the school they will help to ensure the success of the 1:1 Device Program.
 Parents have an essential role in the co-education of their children about issues related to the care of technology and its safe and responsible use.
 Parents/Caregivers support the college by maintaining an active interest in their child's learning including understanding how technology is being used to support learning in the classroom and at home, as well as meeting financial obligations associated with the program.